betterscientificsoftware/bssw.io/Articles/Blog/2021-05-experiences-bssw-community-bof.md

 Our submission process is managed using our GitHub repository.
 For users familiar with Git and GitHub, submissions can be made by creating GitHub issues and content is created and merged using Git Pull Requests.
 With users unfamiliar with Git, we are happy to work with whatever technology they are familiar with.

-**Deborah:** I undertand that several focussed topic discussions that took place at BSSw.io community BOF.
+**Deborah:** I undertand there were several focussed topic discussions that took place at BSSw.io community BOF.
 Could you talk a bit about them?

 **Rinku**: During the BOF, we had several breakout sessions ranging from a hands-on session on writing your first BSSw.io content, community discussions on what topics would be suitable for the BSSw.io-like portal as well as a discussion on existing resources for software sustainability and productivity.
 Even though we had 90 minutes, the audience did manage to cover a broad range of topics.
 Some of the topics focussed on: